nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 This will be very slow, as the program will attempt every 14-character letter and number combination possible.

 In my case, my router has the default password of `pinkcoconut165`.
 With this knowledge, I can specify further.
-Instead of attempting every letter and number, I can test for the letters and numbers I know are present in the password.
-Obviously, this would not be known if we were attacking a completely unknown access point, but I simply want to demonstrate what a successful crack looks like.
+Instead of attempting a random mix of letters and numbers, I can test for a specific arrangement of letters/numbers.
+Obviously, this would not be known if we were attacking a completely unknown access point, but I want to demonstrate what a successful crack looks like.
 Using the `-t` option we can specify a pattern.
 Here's the description from the `man` page:

 ```
 -t @,%^